 If you allow this temperature to drop below 68 °F on a regular basis, your Sphynx will feel unhappy and uncomfortable and could become ill.

 It looks so cozy and is perfect for stopping drafts.
 It is conveniently available on Amazon.
-You can see more details and the current price at this link.
+Here’s a link to see more details and the current price.

 Sphynx cats need annual health checks